Yu-Dylan/Yu-Dylan.github.io/_posts/2021-01-10-markdown-tutorial.md

 ## Inline

-This is an example of `Inline Code`.
+This is an example of `inline code`.

 ## Code block